 How do we keep our cells fit and efficient?
 What roles do immune cells play in the course of diseases?
 What maintains the balance of our lipid metabolism?
 How do we arm ourselves against resistant bacteria or pathogenic fungi?
 And how do we actually manage to make chemical processes in the pharmaceutical industry as green as possible?
+How do we keep our population active, fit, and healthy for longer?

 What keeps us young?